FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 Week8:

+Week12: Eric Peters told us about flexible cables and we learned how to attach them to housings

 Week13: I found out that with several components that use pwm I should use different pwm channels (pwm eyes and Motors)